oktadev/okta-spring-boot-angular-auth-code-flow-example/README.md

 **Prerequisites:** [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Node.js](https://nodejs.org/).

-> Note: I challenge you to install Java 11 and make it work so that's the minimum!
+> Note: I challenge you to install Java 11 and make it work with this example.
 I'll send you a free 🍺 somehow!

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage, and secure users and roles in any application.